The law on the right to a written statement of reasons for dismissal, including the remedy where there is a failure to provide such a statement.

 A model letter giving a statement of reasons for dismissal where the employee is pregnant or on maternity or adoption leave.

-A model letter to an employee giving a statement of reasons for dismissal when a dismissed employee makes a request to be given a written statement of the reasons for his or her dismissal.
+A model letter to an employee giving a statement of reasons for dismissal when a dismissed employee makes a request to be given a written statement of the reasons for their dismissal.

 In Catherine Haigh Harlequin Hair Design v Seed the EAT holds that in order for an employee to be able to complain that the written reasons for dismissal given to her by her employer were "inadequate or untrue", those reasons must have been furnished in response to a specific request from the employee in question.